-- 5.2.7.2 AVA_VLA.1 Developer vulnerability analysis - 5.2.7.2.1 Developer action elements - AVA_VLA.1.1D The developer shall perform and document an analysis of the TOE deliverables searching for obvious ways in which a user can violate the TSP. - AVA_VLA.1.2D The developer shall document the disposition of the obvious vulnerabilities. - 5.2.7.2.2 Content and presentation of evidence elements - AVA_VLA.1.1C The documentation shall show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE. - 5.2.7.2.3 Evaluator action elements - AVA_VLA.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence. - AVA_VLA.1.2E The evaluator shall conduct penetration testing, building on the developer vulnerability analysis, to ensure obvious vulnerabilities have been addressed.
+5.2.8.5 AVA_VLA.1 Developer vulnerability analysis

+AVA_VLA.1.1D The developer shall perform and document an analysis of the TOE deliverables searching for obvious ways in which a user can violate the TSP.

+AVA_VLA.1.2D The developer shall document the disposition of the obvious vulnerabilities.

+AVA_VLA.1.1C The documentation shall show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE.

+AVA_VLA.1.1E The evaluator shall confirm that the information provided meets developer vulnerability analysis, to ensure obvious vulnerabilities have been addressed.

+AVA_VLA.1.2E The evaluator shall conduct penetration testing, building on the